anoma/namada/documentation/specs/src/economics/fee-system.md

 }
 ```

-The new `unshield` field carries an optional tx  encoding for
+The new `unshield` field carries an optional tx encoding for an unshielding
-an unshielding `Transfer`.
-The unshielding operation is
+`Transfer`.
+The unshielding operation is exempt from paying fees and doesn't
-exempted from paying fees and doesn't charge gas.
+charge gas.

 The proposer and the validators must also check the validity of the optional
 unshielding transfer attached to the wrapper.
 More specifically the correctness